MatteoD00/matteod00.github.io/about.md

 ---

 # About me...
-I am a MSc student in Physics at University of Turin, specialising in silicon detectors for high energy physics experiments.
+I am a MSc graduate in Physics at University of Turin, specialising in silicon detectors for high energy physics experiments.
 I’m also a tech passionate and a (basic) programmer.

 ## Academic experience
 <ul style="list-style: none; padding-left: 0;">